 Looking down 48th Ave. we could see the beginning of Golden Gate Park.

 I remember fog more than any other kind of weather.
-The sound of the fog horns and seagulls were the last thing I heard at night, and the first thing I heard in the morning.
+The sounds of fog horns and seagulls were the last thing I heard at night, and the first thing I heard in the morning.

 The house had 14 steps just inside the front door going up to the main floor--I remember the number of steps because I fell down them headfirst once without too much damage to myself.
 I loved to play "alligator" on those stairs, crawling down on my belly.
 I used to sit and play and read on the biggest step at the curve, along with my dog Pete.